wragge/dfat-documents-web/_volumes/volume-27-australia-and-the-united-kingdom-1960-1975/489-draft-minute-hunt-for-prime-minister.md

 ---
+doc_date: '1974-11-27'
+doc_num: 489
+doc_order: 489
+naa_refs:
+- naa_barcode: 0
+  naa_control_symbol: ''
+  naa_series: ''
+  reference: '[UKNA: FCO 24/1911]'
-title: "489 DRAFT MINUTE, HUNT FOR PRIME MINISTER"
+title: DRAFT MINUTE, HUNT FOR PRIME MINISTER
-volume: "Volume 27: Australia and the United Kingdom, 1960–1975"
+vol_full_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
-doc_id: 10356
 vol_id: 27
-doc_date: 1974-11-27
+vol_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
 ---

-# 489 DRAFT MINUTE, HUNT FOR PRIME MINISTER

-UKNA: FCO 24/1911

 Cabinet Office, London, 27 November 1974

 Confidential

  **Visit of Mr Whitlam**

 I attach a proposed outline of objectives for your discussion with Mr Whitlam on 19th–20th December, together with an assessment of his objectives.
 I would suggest that at your first meeting it would be useful to concentrate discussion on four broad themes–